-335-13-14-.01 Purpose.
 The purpose of these regulations is to establish procedures to encourage and regulate the production and use of compost made from solid waste within the State of Alabama.

-Author: Phillip D. Davis, S. Scott Story, Jonathan E. Crosby.
+Author: Phillip D. Davis, S. Scott Story, Jonathan E. Crosby Statutory Authority: Code of Ala.
+1975, \$\$22-27-9, 22-27-12.

-History: Effective: April 3, 2012.
-Amended: Filed: April 24, 2018; Effective: June 8,
+History: New Rule: Filed February 28, 2012; effective April 3, 2012.
+Amended: Filed April 24, 2018; effective June 8, 2018.

-2018.
-Amended: Filed: October 29, 2021; Effective: December 13, 2021.
+Amended: Published December 13, 2021; effective December 13, 2021.

-335-13-14-.02 Definitions.
 When used in this chapter, the following terms have the meaning given below:

-- (1) "Compost" means the humus-like end product produced by the composting of putrescible solid wastes. - (2) "Composting Facility" means the physical site or operation location where the composting of putrescible solid waste from residential, commercial, or industrial property for revenue or non-revenue generating use occurs. - (3) "Composting Pad" means the surface, whether soil or manufactured, where the process of composting takes place, and where raw and finished materials are stored. - (4) "Feedstock" means biologically decomposable organic material used for the production of compost.
+(1) "Compost" means the humus-like end product produced by the composting of putrescible solid wastes.

-- (5) "Humus" means a dark or black carbon-rich relatively stable residue resulting from the decomposition of organic matter that retains nutrients and slowly releases nutrients to plants and increases the ability of the soil to retain water. - (6) "On-site composting" means the composting of materials including solid waste generated at a residential, commercial, or industrial property by the owner or tenant.
+- (2) "Composting Facility" means the physical site or operation location where the composting of putrescible solid waste from residential, commercial, or industrial property for revenue or non-revenue generating use occurs. - (3) "Composting Pad" means the surface, whether soil or manufactured, where the process of composting takes place, and where raw and finished materials are stored. - (4) "Feedstock" means biologically decomposable organic material used for the production of compost. - (5) "Humus" means a dark or black carbon-rich relatively stable residue resulting from the decomposition of organic matter that retains nutrients and slowly releases nutrients to plants and increases the ability of the soil to retain water. - (6) "On-site composting" means the composting of materials including solid waste generated at a residential, commercial, or industrial property by the owner or tenant.

-Author: Phillip D. Davis, S. Scott Story.
+Author: Phillip D. Davis, S. Scott Story Statutory Authority: Code of Ala.
+1975, \$\$22-27-9, 22-27-12.

-History: Effective: April 3, 2012.
-Amended: Filed April 24, 2018; Effective: June 8,
+History: New Rule: Filed February 28, 2012; effective April 3, 2012.
+Amended: Filed April 24, 2018; effective June 8, 2018.